Skip to content

 • Sold in units of GPU cards

-• NCU investment is required to make use of GPU(s)
+• An NCU investment is required to make use of GPU(s)

-Investments can either be categorized as hardware investments, lasting for a fixed 5-year term with no IDC or service investments with flexible investment times lasting 3-months or longer, but with IDC.
+Investments can be categorized as hardware investments, with a fixed 5-year term and no indirect costs (IDC), or service investments, with flexible investment durations of 1 month or longer and IDC.

 Module 2: Accessing HiPerGator and Running Jobs